YasKuraishi/YKMediaPlayerKit/README.md

 YKMediaPlayerKit
 ================
+[Please do not use this branch, its still work in progress!]

 Painlessly and natively **play** YouTube, Vimeo, and .MP4, .MOV, .MPV, .3GP videos and fetch **thumbnails** on your iOS devices.

 ### Overview